yeehaa123/presentation-moonconf/slides.md

 —A Friend.

 <!---
-The inspiration for this presentation came from a comment that a good friend made when I explained my choice of clojurescript as the language that I used for the offcourse frontend.
-He said something along the lines of:
+The inspiration for this presentation came from a comment that a good friend of mine made when I explained my choice of clojurescript as the language that I used for the offcourse frontend.
+I don't remember his exact words, but he said something along the lines of:

 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."

 What I found interesting about his remarks was not as much the content, but the assumptions about frontend development that were implied in his words.

+Let me spell them out:

 -->

 ---